Ellis County Sheriff says BTK not tied to 1983 missing person case

 WICHITA, Kan.
-(KSNW) — The Ellis County Sheriff’s Office said in a news release it does not believe Dennis Rader, more known as the serial killer BTK, is tied to a 1983 missing persons case in Hays.
+(KSNW) — The Ellis County Sheriff’s Office said that it does not believe Dennis Rader, more known as the serial killer BTK, is tied to a 1983 missing persons case in Hays.

 “While the Kansas Bureau of Investigation (KBI), the Ellis County Sheriff’s Office, and the Hays Police Department will continue to explore all theories in this case, we do not presently have evidence that links Rader to this investigation,” the release reads.